 Types of Temporary Tables in MS SQL

-MS SQL supports two types of temporary tables, both stored within a TempDB database.
+Two types of temporary table in MS SQL are supported, both stored within a TempDB database.
 Let’s take a look at each type:

 A local temporary table in MS SQL is visible only to the session in which it is created.
 These tables store and process temporary data for a specific session.
 The local temporary table automatically drops when the session that created it is closed, or the query that created it is completed.
 You can perform different operations, such as create, insert, and delete, on the local temp table.